 Dye Sublimation Printing

 Flags printed with the dye sublimation process combine the best of both worlds.
 You get the richness in color from silkscreening with the photographic abilities of digital printing.
+How does dye sublimination work?
 Your artwork is initially printed onto transfer paper with the reverse image of your final graphic.
 Then, the image is transferred with a heat press onto polyester fabric at temperatures hitting 375° F. While the fabric is heated under this high temperature and pressure, the dyes turn into gases which permeate and solidify into the flag's fibers.
 The design is now permanently fixed so it can be washed without risk of damaging the image's quality.

 One of the most important reasons for purchasing a banner flag is the advertising "effect" that wind motion has on the flag.
 A subtle "wave motion" blowing through your banner flag is both aesthetically appealing and attracts attention.
 For this reason, many flags are printed on knitted polyester designed specifically for that use.

 - This banner fabric has a nice "wave motion" in the wind

 - Knitted polyester is designed to last longer than nylon flags